awslabs/kubeflow-manifests/website/content/en/docs/deployment/terraform-s3-backend.md

     EOF
     ```

-1. Deploy Terraform to apply the above configuration.
+1. If you were following a Terraform deployment guide, resume following the guide to deploy Terraform using the above configuration.
+Otherwise, follow the respective Terraform deployment guide for your deployment type to apply the above configuration and deploy.

 ## Re-using a Terraform state backup